mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 - **name**: the name of the new action
 - **caption**: the text that's shown for the action
-- **user can change persistence**: boolean flag that decides if the user can change the model's persistence type.
+- **user can change persistence**: a boolean flag that decides if the user can change the model's persistence type.
 - **default persistence**: the type of model persistence that's used when the model is created
 - **optional devkits**: devkits that are automatically added when the model is created
 - **show model properties**: open the model properties after the model was created